Applicants should possess a minimum of an upper second class Honours degree, master's degree, or equivalent in a relevant subject.

 January, October, July, April

-The programme strategy is to drive research for the benefit of patients affected by cancer and by inherited disease in Wales and beyond, and at all points in the patient pathway - including screening, diagnosis, imaging, tissue studies, and clinical trials.
+The programme strategy is to drive research for the benefit of patients affected by cancer and by inherited disease in Wales and beyond.

-Translational research focusses on the genetic and molecular basis of human disease with a focus on cancer.
-The Division provides expertise and facilities to conduct research into human genetics and disease, prognostic and diagnostic markers for cancer, novel therapies for solid organ and haematological cancers, metastasis, cancer immunology and cancer cell biology.
+The programme of research maps onto the translational research pathway ranging from fundamental science through to pre-clinical testing of new therapeutic agents as well as early and late phase clinical trials.
+Our translational research focuses on the genetic and molecular basis of human disease within a central theme of cancer.
+The Division of Cancer and Genetics provides expertise and facilities to conduct research into human genetics and disease, prognostic and diagnostic markers for cancer, novel therapies for solid organ and haematological cancers, metastasis, cancer immunology and cancer cell biology.

 The following areas are available: